Proven Ways to Overcome Elderly Sleep Disorders

-For the elderly to feel fresh, cheerful, and energetic during the day, they should have healthy and adequate sleep because insufficient and inappropriate sleep can gradually cause physical and mental disorders.
+For the elderly to feel fresh, cheerful, and energetic during the day, they should have a night of adequate sleep because insufficient and inappropriate sleep can gradually cause physical and mental disorders.

 There is scientific evidence that proper sleep, consistent with our body’s biological clock at any age, helps to properly cleanse the brain of waste products harmful to its functioning.
-For this reason, if a person’s sleep is not adequate during life, especially in old age, the brain gradually loses its ability to function regularly, and the quality of life decreases.
+For this reason, if a person’s sleep is not adequate during life, particularly in old age, the brain gradually loses its ability to function, and the quality of life decreases.

 Studies have shown that dysfunctional sleep causes the brain to degenerate more rapidly and increases the risk of neurocognitive decline and Alzheimer‘s.
 People can have sleep disorders at any age, but we will continue to address the elderly who do not get enough sleep and their problems in this article.

-If the person sleeps less than 3.5 hours, he/she is suffering from sleep deprivation.
-However, if the person sleeps more than 8.5 hours, he/she is oversleeping.
+If the person sleeps less than 3.5 hours, they suffer from sleep deprivation.
+However, if the person sleeps more than 8.5 hours, they are oversleeping.
 Evidence suggests that a chronic pattern of oversleeping or excessive sleep deprivation can reduce life expectancy and increases premature mortality.

 Types of Sleep Disorders

 When older people are asked about their sleep patterns, they often exaggerate and complain about insomnia or oversleeping.
-Simultaneously, the doctor finds out more closely that the older adult has a relatively good night’s sleep and only thinks that he or she is not getting a good night’s sleep.
+Simultaneously, the doctor finds out more closely that the older adult has a relatively good night’s sleep and only thinks that they are not getting a good night’s sleep.
 For example, he sleeps lightly but believes he has not slept at all.
 Although these people complain of insomnia, they do not feel tired during the day and can go about their daily activities with the utmost energy.

 Such people do not need particular intervention and constant follow-up, and the problem can be solved only with straightforward advice and reassurance to the elderly.
 Sometimes, symptoms indicate a serious problem and are the signs of sleep disorders in the elderly.